FTSE 100 hovers near two-month high; Abrdn drops on earnings miss | Business

 - United Kingdom

-UK's FTSE 100 was pinned near two-month peak on Tuesday, as investors awaited U.S. inflation data to gauge the pace of interest rate hikes, while shares in Abrdn fell after the asset manager posted lacklustre half-yearly numbers.
-The blue-chip index was flat after closing at its strongest level since June 9 on Monday.
+UK's FTSE 100 was pinned near a two-month peak on Tuesday as investors awaited U.S. inflation data to gauge the pace of interest rate hikes, while shares of Abrdn fell after the asset manager posted lacklustre half-yearly numbers.
+The blue-chip index added 0.1% after closing at its strongest level since June 9 on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)